kormyen/home/README.md

 Home is a portfolio, time tracker and exocortex.
 - No-JS by JS from JS
-- No-JS static html/css website compiled by a nodejs server from a single-page JS webapp.
+- (No-JS static html/css website compiled by a nodejs server from a single-page JS webapp)

+Static page generation is done with puppeteer headless chrome.

 Current benefits (compared to a static single-page client-side webapp)
 - Fully indexable by search engines